Instrument-Data-Source/Instrument-quote-data-source-src/doc/ADR/ADR-003 Use Timeframe in seconds as ID..md

 - Need changes into service

 ## Decision
-- Use Code untill new insides
+- Use TimeFrame Code untill new insides